RH-cmd/sqlalchemy-challenge/README.md

 Use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
 All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-- Use the provided starter notebook and hawaii.sqlite files to complete your climate analysis and data exploration.
+- Use the provided [starter notebook](https://github.com/RH-cmd/sqlalchemy-challenge/blob/main/climate_starter.ipynb) and [hawaii.sqlite](https://github.com/RH-cmd/sqlalchemy-challenge/blob/main/Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-- Use SQLAlchemy create_engine to connect to your sqlite database.
+- Use SQLAlchemy `create_engine` to connect to your sqlite database.

-- Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+- Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.

 - Link Python to the database by creating an SQLAlchemy session.